 Mantra meditations and breathing meditations are the most common in Kundalini yoga.
 Repeating a mantra helps to align the mind with one’s elementary vibration and supports cleansing the mind of its chatter.
 Knowing how to use the breath in meditation can also direct the mind into stillness.

 Wear comfortable clothes that you can move in easily.
 Natural fibers clothing is best for your electromagnetic field.
 Please bring your yoga mat and a blanket to cover yourself during the layout.
 Yoga mats are also available for sale in in our store.
 Our bathrooms are across the hall and can be used as changing rooms of needed.

 There are no levels in Kundalini yoga.
 We teach to all levels in every class.
-On the other hand, Wednesday’s class at 7pm we have titled “Gentle Yoga.”
-In Gentle Yoga, the pace is slower than other classes and most participants sit in a chair as well as their yoga mat.
+A suggested 1st class would be to attend one of Sada Simran’s classes – Sun 5-7, Mon.
+7-8:30, Thurs.
+7-8:30, and Sat.
+9:00 to 10:30.
 Always feel free to check in with your yoga instructor if you are a new student or if you have a health concern.
 Call Sada Simran if you have any questions or you need more clarification.
 206.418.9767

 Yogi Bhajan wore a turban, adhering to the Sikh way of life.
 Throughout history, many saints and sages wore turbans as a cranial adjustment for the brain in preparation for deep meditation.
 A cotton turban is said to help hold energy in for better mental focus.